Free Canada-Wide Shipping on Orders Over $75.00

 Total Brew Time: 4–5 minutes

-2) Weigh & grind coffee - (I like a 16:1 ratio - For a couple of cups, try 50 grams of coffee, 800 grams of water) * Try grinding coarse for French Press (coarse salt).
+2) Weigh & grind coffee - (we like a 16:1 ratio - For a couple of cups, try 50 grams of coffee, 800 grams of water) * Try grinding coarse for French Press (coarse salt).

 3) Add ground coffee to French Press.